julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie *[sings]*:**
 ```
 The axe forgets but the tree remembers
-The things we think we know for certain
-are just the pieces we’ve put together.
+The things we think we know for sure are just the pieces we’ve put together.
 All colored by internal biases.
 What’s real is probably somewhere in between
 ```